Five common small writing mistakes that destroy an article

 1. Singular or plural forms of object and subject

 Yes, all the people already know what singular and plural forms are.
-However, many of them still make mistakes in their writing regarding these singular or plural forms and cause their articles to be severely misunderstood.
+However, many of them still make mistakes in their writing regarding these singular or plural forms causing their articles to be severely misunderstood.

-We should make a subject or object in singular or plural forms if the subject or object still have a general meaning or are not yet referred elsewhere in an article.
+We should make a subject or object in singular or plural forms if the subject or object still has a general meaning or is not yet referred to elsewhere in an article.

-Meanwhile, a subject or object can be as an independent word if the subject or object are already well-known or have a general meaning.
+Meanwhile, a subject or object can be an independent word if the subject or object is already well-known or has a general meaning.

 Example: